⊗tsSpGnPTL 36 of 37 menu

 interface ILength { length: number; } function myFunc <T extends ILength> (data: T): T { console.log(data.length); return data; }

-Let's test our function and find the length of the string:
+Let's test our function and find the length of a string:

 console.log(myFunc('abcde'));